ray-1337/youtube-discord-embed/README.md

 ## Disclaimer (UPDATE, 08.08.24)
 Due to recent YouTube breakdown, setting values of cookies is required.

-Please follow [instructions here](https://github.com/distubejs/ytdl-core?tab=readme-ov-file#how-to-get-cookies), [stringify the JSON value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify), rename the `.env.example` to `.env`, then paste the stringified JSON value to the `COOKIE_BYPASS` key.
+Please follow the [instructions here](https://github.com/distubejs/ytdl-core?tab=readme-ov-file#how-to-get-cookies), [stringify the JSON value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify), rename the `.env.example` to `.env`, then paste the stringified JSON value to the `COOKIE_BYPASS` key.

 ## Motivation
 I just hate the current YouTube embed, where in mobile, you'll be redirected outside Discord/to YouTube app just to play a video, which is not a really pleasant experience.